UPPMAX/UPPMAX-documentation/docs/cluster_guides/start_interactive_node_on_rackham.md

 This starts an interactive session using project `sens2023598` that uses 2 cores and has a maximum duration of 8 hours.

-!!! note "Has Bianca frozen?"
+!!! note "Has Rackham frozen?"

     It can take tens of minutes before an interactive node is allocated.

-    Bianca has not frozen, go ahead and have a coffee break :-)
+    Rackham has not frozen, go ahead and have a coffee break :-)